damaiwong/funnelback-mapping/README.md

 * the ability to use custom pins, info boxes and pin clustering.
 * a GeoJSON endpoint that can be accessed by other services

+# Documentation

+Documentation is available on the [wiki page](https://github.com/funnelback/funnelback-mapping/wiki)

 # Dependencies

 The following third party code is used for this implementation: